Trail Crew

 Hanae Garrison (RRCT Stewardship Director) here!
 If you have any questions, concerns, or visions for Trail Crew, you can reach me at (973) 255-7513 or Hanae@RRCT.org.

-Wednesday, February 5th, 10:00 am - TBD
+Wednesday, March 5th, 10:00 am - CANCELED due to rainstorm.

 There is a job for everyone, no matter your shape, skills, or strength.
 Join us the one week you have time or interest, or put Trail Crew on your calendar as your regular Wednesday morning ritual.
 It's a great way to experience a new preserve, get to know someone new, and learn new trail work techniques.
 Trail Crew focuses on creatively, sustainably, safely, and efficiently completing RRCT’s physical work goals.
 Trail Crew tackles a variety of trail projects including route finding and trail alignment, clearing trail corridors, constructing bog bridging and bridges, tread stabilization, invasive species removal, blazing trails, and improving signage.

 RRCT brings specific tools that will be helpful.
 We encourage volunteers to bring personal tools as well.
 Hand saws, pole saws, and loppers are favorites.
 Crew members should bring a water bottle, and wear sturdy shoes, work gloves, and the right clothes for the day.
-Tick checks are a must and bringing bug repellent ain’t a bad idea.

 *Photography and Filming Note: Your attendance at Trail Crew may be photographed or filmed and your attendance indicates consent to have any images or footage featuring you at the event to be used for RRCT-related materials and outreach.
 Should images or footage appear in marketing materials that you don’t wish to be featured in, you must notify RRCT at Info@RRCT.org, and RRCT will cease to further use your image or footage for any new materials going forward.